Adolf Eichmann's capture: Trial and execution

 In Jerusalem, Eichmann was handed over to the police.
 On 22 May, at a Knesset session, Israeli Prime Minister David Ben-Gurion announced that "Adolf Eichmann is in Israel and will soon be put on trial."
 A special police unit was formed to investigate Eichmann's case.
-Upon completion of the investigation, Government Legal Advisor Gideon Hausner signed an indictment with 15 counts.
-Eichmann was charged with crimes against the Jewish people, crimes against humanity, and membership in criminal organizations (SS, SD, and Gestapo).
+Upon completion of the investigation, Attorney General Gideon Hausner signed an indictment with 15 counts.
+Eichmann was charged with war crimes, crimes against the Jewish people, crimes against humanity, and membership in criminal organizations (SS, SD, and Gestapo).
 The trial began on 11 April 1961.
 Numerous Holocaust survivors testified, allowing a younger generation of Israelis to engage with this recent chapter of Jewish history for the first time.

-On 15 December 1961, Eichmann was sentenced to death, found guilty of crimes against the Jewish people, crimes against humanity, and being a war criminal.
+On 15 December 1961, Eichmann was found guilty of crimes against the Jewish people, crimes against humanity, and being a war criminal, and sentenced to death.
 Israeli President Yitzhak Ben-Zvi rejected a plea for clemency, and the sentence was upheld.

 Eichmann was hanged on the night of 31 May to 1 June 1962 in a prison in Ramla.
 In 1954, the Knesset abolished the death penalty for ordinary crimes, retaining it only for exceptional cases such as wartime crimes and participation in genocide.
 Eichmann's execution was the only application of this law in practice and the second (and last) court-ordered execution in Israel's history.
 After the hanging, Eichmann's body was cremated, and his ashes were scattered over the Mediterranean Sea beyond Israel's territorial waters.